|

 Sigerson, and his assistant Dr. Ormond Sacker, who

-are on the trail of master villain Wallace Nussbaum,
+are on the trail of master villain Wallace

-expedition to research growing conditions for
+since his expedition to research growing

-avocados in Iceland.
+conditions for avocados in Iceland.

 Rat takes them to Lower North Aufzoo